shion-app/shion/README.md

 > Document from machine translation🤖

 > [!CAUTION]
-> Users who use versions before v0.11.7 need to download the latest version again
+> Not supporting multi device synchronization, only for offline use

 <a href="https://shion.app/download" target="_blank">Download</a>